 Once you’ve paid your fees, you can matriculate, the formal registration process, with the Praelector.
 You should also make an appointment to meet your tutor who will support your personal, academic and financial welfare, and will give confidential help and advice on any subject.

-If you are under PBI regulations (i.e. in the UK on a visa) please visit the Tutorial Office to have your passport, visa and identity card (if you have one) scanned.
-Helpful information for international students is available in this document, 'A-Z for international students', which is downloadable from the International Office website at www.admin.cam.ac.uk/offices/international/orientation/.
+If you are under PBI regulations (i.e. in the UK on a visa) please visit the Tutorial Office to have your passport and BRP scanned.
+Helpful information for international students is available in this document, 'A-Z for international students', which is downloadable from the International Office website at https://www.internationalstudents.cam.ac.uk/files/international_student_....

 You need to register with a doctor; there is a list of surgeries on the notice board opposite the Porters' Lodge.
 Most Wolfson students register with Newnham Walk Surgery, which is just a few minutes’ walk from College.
 See http://www.newnhamwalksurgery.nhs.uk/.
 Students are automatically registered with the University Dental Service, and so there’s no need to register individually.